 I am the self-proclaimed worst celebrity spotter in New York.
 How have I earned this accolade, you ask?
 I am in my third decade of playing the harp in restaurants in NYC where the famous dine, and I doubt I could name even 20 celebrities who have heard me perform.

-Ellen the Harpist is celebrity-free.
+My first novel, Ellen the Harpist, is celebrity-free.
 True, there is a name-dropping rabbi in chapter seven.
 And Ellen mistakenly identifies a neighbor as Dame Judi Dench.
 But the cast of the novel is free to move about the country without worrying about being harassed by the paparazzi.

 I have no photographic evidence of having played for any celebrities.
 The venues where I have spent much of my career ask for discretion from their staff, which includes refraining from taking photos or asking for autographs.
 Thanks to my oblivion, I think discretion comes a little too easily to me.